Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Introduction

-Particle trajectories and photon production mechanisms within the magnetosphere and the electromagnetic field topology itself are all intertwined with each other.
-Realistic modelling of these quantities, therefore, necessitates the computation of the plasma-radiation field interaction in a self-consistent manner.
-Several promising approaches in this direction have been undertaken by many authors using either a fluid description, see e.g. \cite{spitkovsky_time-dependent_2006}, \cite{bai_modeling_2010}, \cite{kalapotharakos_gamma-ray_2012}, \cite{petri_unified_2011, petri_high-energy_2012, petri_general-relativistic_2018} or a particle description, see, e.g. \citep{cerutti_modelling_2016}.
+Particle trajectories and photon-production mechanisms within the magnetosphere and the electromagnetic field topology itself are all intertwined with each other.
+Realistic modelling of these quantities therefore necessitates the computation of the plasma-radiation field interaction in a self-consistent manner.
+Several promising approaches in this direction have been undertaken by many authors using either a fluid description ---see for example \cite{spitkovsky_time-dependent_2006}, \cite{bai_modeling_2010}, \cite{kalapotharakos_gamma-ray_2012}, \cite{petri_unified_2011, petri_high-energy_2012, petri_general-relativistic_2018}--- or a particle description; see for example \citep{cerutti_modelling_2016}.
 The vacuum-retarded dipole solution \citep{deutsch_electromagnetic_1955} entails vanishing particle density (no particle to accelerate) while possessing a huge electric field component parallel to the magnetic field inside the magnetosphere.
 Force-free electrodynamics (FFE) solutions, on the contrary, must have large values of the charge density, which shorts out the parallel component of the electric field and precludes the particle acceleration.
 Some resistivity or dissipation is required to avoid a full screening of the electric field, allowing for efficient particle acceleration to ultra-relativistic speeds.